 - Search for the IT Operations Dashboard and click Add.

 Days 46 - 90: Optimize for Success

 Configure basic detection rules (formerly known as custom alerts) and create custom dashboards to tailor InsightIDR to your environment's unique needs.

-Custom alerts allow you to create alerts directly from Log Search data.
-Custom alerts can be created manually, or configured to auto-populate.
-You can always switch to a different alert type during configuration.
-There are three kinds of custom alerts.
+Basic detection rules allow you to create alerts directly from Log Search data.
+Basic detection rules can be created manually, or configured to auto-populate.
+You can always switch to a different rule type during configuration.
+There are three kinds of basic detection rules.

 Log Inactivity Detection Rules

-Also known as “Up Down Monitoring”, inactivity alerts can be used to notify you when an entire log, log group, or particular pattern becomes inactive for a given time period.
+Also known as “Up Down Monitoring”, inactivity rules can be used to notify you when an entire log, log group, or particular pattern becomes inactive for a given time period.

 Log Pattern Detection Rules